HealthIntersections/fhirserver/README.md

 - `-loinc 'file'` - update the loinc cache from the given filename (access database)
 - `-mount` - install the database
 - `-unmount` - uninstall the database
+- `-remount` - uninstall and then install the database
+- `-tests` - run the automated tests.
+Needs a local mssql database called "fhir-test" with trusted access